-Transparent and thorough evaluation is a critical component of the Healthy Children's Fund.
-Results for the initial two-year evaluation will be influenced by the startup period and will focus primarily on administrative processes and initially-funded programs.
-Subsequent evaluations will encompass a broader array of HCF programming.
+Transparent and thorough audit and evaluation are critical components of the Healthy Children's Fund.
+Results for the initial two-year evaluationwill be influenced by the startup period and will focus primarily on initial administrative processes and initially-funded programs.
+Evaluations and subsequent performance audits will encompass a broader array of HCF programming.